ci010/electron-vue-next/docs/index.md

 })
 </script>
 ```

-#### hooks or composable
+#### Remove Service Infra

+If you don't like Service design, you just easily remove it by

+1. Remove the whole `src/main/services` directory
+2. Remove the import line `import { initialize } from './services'` and initialization line `initialize(logger)` in `src/main/index.ts`

+### Hooks or Composable in Renderer Process

 One great feature of vue 3 is the [composition-api](https://composition-api.vuejs.org/).
 You can write up some basic piece of logic and compose them up during the setup functions.
-Currently, these `hooks` are placed in [/src/renderer/hooks](/src/renderer/hooks) by default.
+Currently, these `hooks` are placed in `/src/renderer/hooks` by default.

 Take the example from vue composition api site, you have such code in `/src/renderer/hooks/mouse.ts`